MissouriMRR/docs/subteams/simulation/installation/simulation_install_windows.md

 ### Simulation Git Repository

 The simulation git repository contains many useful files that streamline running code.
-Clone it to your desired location using `git clone https://github.com/MissouriMRR/Simulation-2023.git`
+Open a terminal instance and clone it to your desired location using `git clone https://github.com/MissouriMRR/Simulation-2023.git`.
+This creates a new directory called `\Simulation-2023\` in the current working directory of your terminal.

-Immediately, you should run `poetry install` to configure a Python environment for testing/running code.
+Next, you should navigate to your local copy of the repository (just run `cd .\Simulation-2023\` immediately after running `git clone`) and run `poetry install`.
+This should create a virtual environment for you to run code.

 ### Configuration File Setup

 After cloning our repository, navigate to the `\scripts\` directory within it.
 In that directory, run `.\setup.ps1`.
 This command will create two files: `\scripts\server-config.json` and `\scripts\airsim-settings.json`.
 Open `server-config.json` in a text editor of your choice and do the following:
-1. replace `mav_sdk_server_path` with the absolute path to the `\bin` directory located in you MavSDK server install (the zip you downloaded previously)
+1. replace `mav_sdk_server_path` with the absolute path to the `\bin` directory located in your MavSDK server install (the zip you downloaded previously)
 2. replace `px4_path` with the absolute path of your PX4 directory (default is `C:\PX4\`)
-3. `drone_port` should ideally be correct already; if you encounter any issues with connecting to the virtual drone, check the [debugging page](/docs/simulation/environment-debug/windows)
+3. `drone_port` should ideally be correct already; if you encounter any issues with connecting to the virtual drone at later steps, check the [debugging page](/docs/simulation/environment-debug/windows)

 Your final `server-config.json` should look similar to this: